Home » Koh Chang » Koh Chang Beaches

 Other

-You’ll also find ATMs, a 7-11, Tesco Lotus, Thai Immigration (no good for extensions though) and the Animal clinic.
+You’ll also find ATMs, a 7-11, Tesco Lotus, Thai Immigration (now offering the full service including extensions) and the Animal clinic.

 Bang Bao – Koh Chang Beaches